agstub/subglacial-inversion/README.md

 9. **plotting.py** creates png images of the inversion.

-## 2. Notes
-The *notes* directory contains a description of the model derivation and inverse problem (see **notes.tex**).
-These notes depend on some AMS packages, as well as Algorithm2e.

-A python file, **algebra.py** is also included.
-This program uses SymPy to symbolically derive the relaxation and transfer functions recorded in the notes.

 # Running the test problems
 To run the test problem for the basal velocity anomaly inversion just run `python3 main.py`